Vision-aided Dynamic Quadrupedal Locomotion on Discrete Terrain using Motion Libraries: Introduction

 \subsection{Related Work}

 Legged locomotion on discrete terrain, such as across stepping stones, is an active area of research with methods ranging from reduced-order models, to learning-based approaches.
-We surmise different directions here:
+We summarize different research directions here:

-\textbf{\emph{Reduced Order Models}}: In \cite{kajita2003biped}, authors propose a reduced order cart-pole model to generate gaits for a bipedal robot to walk on randomly placed stepping stones. \cite{pratt2006velocity} presents a method to regulate the center-of-pressure to guide the robot leg onto a discrete foothold.
+\textbf{{Reduced Order Models}}: In \cite{kajita2003biped}, the authors propose a reduced order cart-pole model to generate gaits for a bipedal robot to walk on randomly placed stepping stones. \cite{pratt2006velocity} presents a method to regulate the center-of-pressure to guide the robot leg onto a discrete foothold.
 More recently, in \cite{dai2021bipedal}, a reduced-order linear inverted pendulum model is presented to regulate the angular momentum about the stance foot at discrete impacts through the vertical center of mass velocity.
 A QP-based controller is then used to track outputs for 2D bipedal robots to walk on discrete terrain.

-\textbf{\emph{Trajectory Optimization and Optimal Control}}: Optimization-based controllers such as Control Barrier Functions (CBFs) and Model Predictive Control (MPC) can enforce state and input constraints.
+\textbf{{Optimal Control}}: Optimization-based controllers such as Control Barrier Functions (CBFs) and Model Predictive Control (MPC) can enforce state and input constraints.
 In \cite{nguyen20163d,nguyen2015safety}, a CBF-based approach regulates the foot positions of a bipedal robot around a nominal periodic gait, to step on discrete footholds.
 This method is extended in \cite{nguyen2020dynamic} to use a library of walking gaits.
 The work in \cite{IJRR2018_ATRIAS_StochasticTerrainWalking,RSS2017_DiscreteTerrain_Walking,ECC2019_Running_on_SteppingStones} leverages the use of two-step periodic gaits, computed offline through trajectory optimization, to transition between gaits of different step lengths online.
 In \cite{grandia2020multi}, a multi-layered optimal control framework is presented that combines CBFs with MPC for precise foot placement over a planning horizon.
+Several other works \cite{mastalli2020crocoddyl,ishihara2019full,winkler2018gait} have also explored using trajectory optimization for dynamic legged locomotion.